MEET BARRY COOPER, FORMER DRUG COP TURNED FREEDOM ACTIVIST AND CRIMINAL DEFENSE EXPERT WITNESS

-Barry has been a guest on hundreds of radio shows and has appeared on every cable news channel the exists.
+Barry Cooper has been a guest on hundreds of radio shows and has appeared on every cable news channel the exists.
 His appearances include MSNBC Tucker Carlson, FOX Geraldo At Large, ABC I Caught, NBC Mike and Juliet Morning Show and NPR’s, This American Life.

-Barry recently starred with Woody Harrelson, 50 Cent, Eminem and Susan Sarandon in the anti drug war documentary, “How To Make Money Selling Drugs.”
-The excerpt below was taken from the documentary and features Barry freeing drug prisoners.
+Barry Cooper recently starred with Woody Harrelson, 50 Cent, Eminem, and Susan Sarandon in the anti-drug war documentary, "How To Make Money Selling Drugs."
+The excerpt below was taken from the documentary and features Barry Cooper freeing drug prisoners.